oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/choosing-a-model/_index.md

      supplied in a Kubernetes ConfigMap.

  - **[Domain in Image]({{< relref "/samples/domains/domain-home-in-image/_index.md" >}})**:
+ **NOTE**: The Domain in Image domain home source type is deprecated in WebLogic Kubernetes Operator version 4.0.
+Oracle recommends that you choose either Domain in PV or Model in Image, depending on your needs.
    - Set the domain resource `domain.spec.domainHomeSourceType` attribute to `Image`.
    - Supply a WebLogic installation in an image and supply a WebLogic configuration as a domain home layered on this image.
    - Supply WebLogic applications layered on the installation image.